pyepye/django-magiclink/README.md

 #### Configuration settings

 Below are the different settings that can be overridden.
-To do so place the setting into you `settings.py`.
+To do so place the setting into your `settings.py`.

 *Note: Each of the url / redirect settings can either be a URL or url name*